-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 249 governing sacral nerve stimulation for urinary incontinence, effective January 9, 2026.
-Here's what billing teams need to do.
+Summary: The Centers for Medicare & Medicaid Services modified its sacral nerve stimulation for urinary incontinence coverage policy, with an effective date of May 15, 2026.
+Here's what billing teams need to do before that date.

 Quick-Reference Table